A Visual History of EarthMatters

 Our Purpose:

-In 1997, Peter Küng spearheaded the creation of Earthmatters.org.
-Since the early 1970’s Peter had contributed with the research of Eduardo Alvarez at the Caroni River basin.
-In the 1980’s he began mapping the harpy eagle surveys in the Imataca Range of eastern Venezuela.
-The team’s goal was to expand the study beyond the 30 nests located in Venezuela and 10 found in Panama.
+The founding team’s goal was to expand the study beyond the 30 nests located in Venezuela and 10 found in Panama.
 We pioneered a georeferenced approach and developed field techniques that allowed for long term observations of the eagles and their natural environments.

 Uniquely, we seek to coexist with, rather than separate humans from one of nature’s top predators.
-By conserving the harpy eagle we ensure the survival of the species, its prey, its habitat, and the continuation of many of the ecosystem services provided by the rainforest.
+By conserving the Harpy eagle we ensure the survival of the species, its prey, its habitat, and the continuation of many of the ecosystem services provided by the rainforest.